yoannmoinet/nipplejs/README.md

     restOpacity: Number,            // opacity when not 'dynamic' and rested
     lockX: Boolean,                 // only move on the X axis
     lockY: Boolean,                 // only move on the Y axis
-    catchDistance: Number           // distance to recycle previous joystick in
+    catchDistance: Number,          // distance to recycle previous joystick in
                                     // 'semi' mode
-};
+    dynamicPage: Boolean,          // Enable if the page has dynamically visible elements };
 ```